countr/countr/docs/commands.md

 - [c!setscore](#csetscore): Set a member's score
 - [c!timeoutrole](#ctimeoutrole): Set a timeout role, so when someone counts <fail amount> times wrong within <time> seconds, they will get the role.
 Works best if you deny the role access to the channel.
 - [c!unlink](#cunlink): Unlink the current counting channel.

 # Level 3: Owner
+Only the owner of the server can access these commands.
 - [c!dump](#cdump): Dump a server's data to DMs.
 - [c!factoryreset](#cfactoryreset): Reset all data Countr has stored about this server.